dspace-group/dscom/README.md

 }
 ```

-**Therefore you should make sure that you do not use any types from the `mscorelib` typelib in your .NET project if you are using .NET Framework assemblies!**
+**Therefore you should make sure that you do not use any types from the `mscorelib` typelib in your .NET Framework project if you plan to migrate to .NET 5+**

 ## Limitations